codethesaurus/docs/docs/install/install-ct-docker.md

 ## Docker Container

-The second easiest way to run Code Thesaurus locally is through a Docker container.
+The second-easiest way to run Code Thesaurus locally is through a Docker container.

 ### Build and Run the Container